 For further information about current activities, read the minutes of the most recent Stockton Community Liasion Group meeting - December 2021.

 Hear what members of the Stockton Community Liaison Group had to say about the process of developing the Stockton Coastal Management Program 2020.

-The Stockton Beach Taskforce, chaired by the Deputy Premier, was established to drive the implementation of the sustainable long-term solutions to the coastal erosion issues for Stockton Beach.
+The Stockton Beach Taskforce, initially chaired by the Deputy Premier and now chaired by the Minister for Regional NSW the Hon.
+Tara Moriarty, was established to drive the implementation of the sustainable long-term solutions to the coastal erosion issues for Stockton Beach.
 Its focus is on sand sourcing options, actions to mitigate loss of amenity and seeking funding.
 The taskforce will play a key role in the successful implementation of the Stockton CMP 2020.

-Members include Lord Mayor Nuatali Nelmes, Member for Newcastle Tim Crakanthorp MP, and representatives from the Worimi Aboriginal Land Council, Department of Planning, Industry and Environment (DPIE), Department of Regional NSW, Port of Newcastle, NSW Coastal Council, Stockton Community Liaison Group and City of Newcastle, as well as two community representatives.
+Alongside the Chair, members include Lord Mayor Nuatali Nelmes, Minister for the Hunter, the Hon.
+Yasmin Catley, and representatives from the Worimi Aboriginal Land Council, Department of Regional NSW, Department of Planning and Environment, Port of Newcastle, NSW Coastal Council, and the Stockton Community Liaison Group.

 For more information about the Taskforce, visit the NSW Government Department of Regional NSW.